Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

 ## Annotations

-Since `lateinit val` is compiled to a delegated property, there is no backing field for annotations to target.
-This is a notable difference from `lateinit var`, where annotations like `@Inject` target the backing field by default.
+Although `lateinit val` has a backing field, we propose to hide it for annotations, because applying them to the field might bypass the generated setter of the property and thus violate assign-once semantics.

-For `lateinit val`, DI annotations must use an explicit `@set:` use-site target to reach the generated setter:
+So DI annotations must use an explicit `@set:` use-site target to reach the generated setter:

 ```kotlin
 class Application {